Are your web security measures secure enough? Chances are, they aren’t.

 In studies of online security breaches, it’s been discovered that the time to detect a breach within an organization is usually over 200 days.
 And when these breaches are detected?
 It’s usually by an external party, not the organization itself.

-If you run a website, ecommerce site, or marketing department you likely know what a Content Management Systems (CMS) is.
+If you run a website, eCommerce site, or marketing department you likely know what a Content Management System (CMS) is.
 CMSs are applications that help manage content by allowing multiple users to create, edit and publish web content.
 Love/hate or indifferent about it, they are the Operating Systems for your website, and just like the operating system on your laptop or phone, they need constant care, like patching, security updates, and upgrades.
 I want to talk specifically about the security part today.

 Where to Start